 Falling in Love at Sea: Living Together On a Cruise Ship (By a Crew Member)

 First comes love, then comes… living together on a cruise ship and in a tiny cabin for months at a time!
 Living together with a partner on a cruise ship is a wild experience.
-I met my husband working onboard and we still spend many months a year living together onboard.
+I met my husband working onboard and we still spend many months a year living together onboard (except now with a baby, too).

-While Dating On a Cruise Ship is about those romantic dates in far-flung places of the world, living on a cruise ship together involves a bit more of real life and a dose of reality and answering the question – can you work on a cruise ship as a couple?
+Once you’re at the stage of living on a cruise ship together you’re into a bit more of the real life side of things and a dose of reality and answering the question – can you work on a cruise ship as a couple?

 The thing about ships: there is a finite amount of space.
 If someone that wasn’t meant to have a roommate is willing to have a roommate (like a spouse or significant other) that is, in a lot of situations, freeing up a cabin for someone else (there are some technicalities that go with this, but in general).

-So, yes, if you’re dating and want to live together, go right ahead.
+So, yes, if you’re dating and want to live together and one of you had a single cabin – go right ahead.
 The other thing about ships: a cruise ship in general has people from 40+ countries working onboard.
 They practice a lot of different religions and have a lot of different cultural views.
 If you want to live together before marriage they aren’t going to get the onboard priest to come talk to you.
 Live your life how you want, just don’t let it affect your work.

 While living together onboard is great, it’s different than living together on land.
 I have a couple of friends from ship life that have lived together onboard quite a lot, but want to live together on land in an apartment/house before they get engaged.